Swiss European Mobility Programm (Erasmus+)

 Transcipt of Records

 The Transcript of Records will be issued no later than 5 weeks after the assessment period has finished.
-The assement period finishes at the end of July.
+The assement period finishes at the end of January (autumn Semester) and at the end of July (spring semester).

 ECTS and Grading System